Keep your content fresh and up to date!

 Imagine a blog that hands out SEO advice to its readers.
 Although the basics of SEO stay the same, it is a field with a lot of nuances that can change over time.
 To make sure that people invest their time in SEO strategies that work nowadays, the older posts on this blog shouldn’t contain advice that isn’t valid anymore.
 This goes for every type of website out there.
 You need to keep your content and website fit.

 Why is fresh content important for SEO?

 Keeping your content fresh is important for SEO reasons as well.
 If you rewrite an article, Google will notice changes in that particular article.
-If you update your content regularly, you’re actually showing Google that your site is alive and up-to-date.
-You could either update an article – with or without changing the date – or you could republish the post.
+If you make sure your content stays up-to-date, you’re actually showing Google that your site is alive and kicking.
+You could either update an article – without changing the date – or you could republish the post.

 Tips on how to keep your content fresh

 My most important tip on keeping content up to date is to focus on your cornerstone articles.
 These are the articles on your website that are most important to you and your business.
 These articles should be the best ones on your website.
 They are the ones you want to be found for.
 That’s why they should be on the top of your list when it comes to updating content.